linxi0615-music/REVS/README.md

 # REVS
 REVS  is a novel feature selection algorithm that formulates variable selection as a pure exploration problem in Combinatorial Multi-Armed Bandits (CMAB).
 The algorithm replaces BART with Random Forest as the reward evaluator, making it applicable to both regression and classification tasks.
 # REVS: Reinforced Exploration Variable Selection
-This repository is the official implementation of the paper REVS: A Reinforced Exploration Algorithm for Variable Selection via Thompson Sampling with Upper Confidence Bound-Augmented Variance。该算法将变量选择建模为组合多臂老虎机（Combinatorial Multi-Armed Bandit）的纯探索问题，在Thompson采样中融合UCB启发的不确定性增强策略。
+This repository is the official implementation of the paper REVS: A Reinforced Exploration Algorithm for Variable Selection via Thompson Sampling with Upper Confidence Bound-Augmented Variance。This algorithm models variable selection as a pure exploration problem of Combinatorial Multi-Armed Bandit and integrates the uncertainty enhancement strategy inspired by UCB in Thompson sampling.

 **Requirements**
 REVS.R: the proposed algorithm in this paper.The core algorithm implementation of REVS includes a general framework and RF/BART reward functions